 Dr. Campbell will guide another group of students to Berlin this coming August 2020 in this immersive international learning experience.
 “This can be actually quite an affordable experience,” Dr. Campbell says, noting a number of funding initiatives available to students to help offset the costs of the trip.
 FCAD recently announced the 2019-020 edition of the “Passport Fund”, an initiative that will provide $2000 bursaries to 50 FCAD students annually for international learning opportunities.

 Students interested in applying for CRI 570 Creative Industries: International Lab, Berlin, can contact Dr. Campbell for more information.
-The deadline to apply for the August 2020 course is December 2, 2019.
 Application form can be found at the button below that says "Apply Now".

 To learn more about adventures from past students, visit the Berlin Stories Blog, external link.